jonstaebell/Laundry-Alarm/README.md

 # Laundry-Alarm

 Detects when your washer or dryer finishes based on audible beeps, then alerts you via Chromecast speakers and Discord.

-Deisgned for LG Washer and Dryer: https://youtu.be/5Y7rj98trow Can be adapted for other appliances
+Designed for LG Washer and Dryer: https://youtu.be/5Y7rj98trow.
+Can be adapted for other appliances.

 ## 📦 Features